Wal-Mart beats janitors' appeal on immigration, lockups

 According to the opinion, Wal-Mart has resolved claims of some individual plaintiffs under the federal Fair Labor Standards Act through a series of settlements.

-Randy Hargrove, a Wal-Mart spokesman, in a statement said the retailer is pleased with the decision.
-"Wal-Mart works to comply with all laws and expects our service providers to do the same," he said.

-In June 2011, Wal-Mart was also the winning party in a U.S. Supreme Court decision that made it harder to pursue class-action lawsuits, and which decertified a class of more than 1 million current and former female workers alleging gender bias.
+Wal-Mart was also the winning defendant in a June 2011 U.S. Supreme Court decision that made it harder to pursue class-action lawsuits, and which decertified a class of more than 1 million current and former female workers alleging gender bias.